vadistic/graphql-fields-ts/README.md

 # graphql-fields-ts

-> Fork of `graphql-fields`.
+> TypeScript fork of [`robrichard/graphql-fields`](https://github.com/robrichard/graphql-fields).
 Turns GraphQLResolveInfo into a map of the requested fields

 - Fork in typescript
 - Assign `1` on leaf (insted of empty object)